techlahoma/board_meetings/2019/attachments/08_content_creation.md

 ## Report from each [team/workgroup](https://github.com/techlahoma/broadcasting/blob/master/Teams/teams.md):

-* A/V Automation
+* A/V Automation - no updates, need more volunteers
-* Conference and Workshop A/V
+* Conference and Workshop A/V - no updates
 * Content Marketing
 * Fundraising Committee Collaboration - no updates
 * Membership Committee Collaboration - no updates
-* Newscast
+* Newscast - A few people expressed interest in starting a newscast, but no progress has been made.
 * Norman Stream Team
 * OKC A/V Hardware
 * OKC A/V Volunteer Management - need more volunteers